Class el.AudioBuffer

 Parameters:

-- channel integer Channel to apply to
+- channel int Channel to apply to

-- start integer Sample to start at
+- start int Sample to start at

 - gain1 number Starting gain